See also: IRC log

 felix: this morning we will go through some basic parts of the document

-felix: starting with introduction
+felix: starting with introduction to specification

 ... to look for changes that are needed

 ... need to add reference for HTML5